The Patriots may soon find themselves back in the cornerback market even after adding free-agent cover man Stephon Gilmore this offseason.

 - MOCK DRAFT: Version 1.0

-This year's draft class is loaded with talented corners, which means that Bill Belichick and his staff could watch a first-round player slip deep into the second round or later.
-If that's the case, they may make a move to add to a group that already features Gilmore, Butler, Eric Rowe, Cyrus Jones and special teams standout Jonathan Jones.
+This year's draft class is loaded with talented corners, which means that Bill Belichick and his staff could watch a first-round player slip deep into the second round and potentially make a move to add him to a group that already features Gilmore, Butler, Eric Rowe, Cyrus Jones and special teams standout Jonathan Jones.

 What do the Patriots typically like to draft at cornerback?
 They have a track record of grabbing great athletes with sound footwork who are willing tacklers.
 If you have experience playing man-to-man as well as zone, that's a plus.
 If you can play inside and out, that will also earn you points.
 Of course, production in big-time conference and special teams ability won't hurt you either.